What is ERP? Definition, Industry-Specific Uses & Examples

 Cost Savings

-Every business owner keeps a strict eye on their finance area and tries to avoid making any mistake that will cost them high and wreck their business.
-You have to be very smart with your spendings and should know every detail of it.
+Every business owner keeps a close eye on the finances and tries to avoid the kind of mistake that costs a fortune.
+You have to be smart with your spending and know exactly where it's going.

 Enhanced Customer Service